You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 6. What is the purpose of learning?

-Choosing the right reason for learning a language is one of the most vital factors.
+Choosing the right reason to learn a language is one of the most vital factors.

-Choosing what you want to accomplish with a language is crucial before learning it.
+Choosing what to accomplish with a language is crucial before learning it.
 It can be more effective if it has personal or professional motivations.

 You may need to pursue higher education in Germany for various reasons.
-If you are interested in working in Berlin, Munich, Cologne, or Hamburg, you should check those out.
+If you want to work in Berlin, Munich, Cologne, or Hamburg, you should check those out.

-France’s culture, food, monuments, fashion, and music allure you.
-Or work or higher studies in France, or migrate to Canada and take the TEF or TCF exam.
+If France’s culture, food, monuments, fashion, and music allure you, you can work or pursue higher studies there, or you can migrate to Canada and take the TEF or TCF exam.

 Identify your goals and work toward them.

-It is undeniable that self-motivation works best when we choose to do what we want.
-The most important thing when learning a new language is an inspiration.
+It is indisputable that self-motivation works best when we choose to do what we want.
+Inspiration is the most important thing when learning a new language.

-It will be easier to choose between French and German if you strongly prefer one language over the other.
+Choosing between French and German will be easier if you strongly prefer one language.

 How much time does it take to be fluent?